OlgaKuvs/extroversion_introversion_test/README.md

 ### <div id="result">Test Result</div>
 ![](documentation/result.png)
 The final result of the test is determined by the score: if the score is less than -3, then the result is an introverted user.
 If the score is greater than 3, then the result is the extrovert user.
 If the score is between -3 and 3, the user is ambivert.

+### <div id="Colours">Colours</div>
+I wanted to achieve a bright, eye-catching look, stick to the color theme as much as possible, and not use too many colors.

+ - Yellow - Used for banners, headers and for test questions.
+ - Red - Used for warnings about incorrect input or program errors.
+ - Green - Used to display basic test information and results.
+ - White - Used for user inputs.

+ In order to highlight some parts of the text, Style.BRIGHT attribute was used.

 ## <div id="model">Data Model</div>